 GEORGETOWN—The Williamson Central Appraisal District (WCAD) is accepting applications from residents interested in service on the Appraisal Review Board (ARB).

-The review board hears property owner protests about appraised value, exemption denials, and other Appraisal District related matters.
-ARB members sit in panels of three to conduct property owner protest hearings.
+The ARB hears property owner protests about appraised value, exemption denials, and other appraisal district related matters.
+ARB members sit in panels to conduct property owner protest hearings.

-Members of the review board are appointed by the Local Administrative District Judge and serve two-year terms and are not employees of the Williamson Central Appraisal District, but a group of impartial citizens that serve as the judicial part of the protest system.
-Service on the review board doesn’t constitute a full time job but—while conducting hearings—members are paid from $155 to $220 per day (based on the number of years of service) for each full day of actual service.
+Members of the ARB are appointed by the local administrative district judge, serve two-year terms and are not employees of the Williamson Central Appraisal District, but a group of impartial citizens that serve as the judicial part of the protest system.
+Service on the review board does not constitute a full-time job but—while conducting hearings—members are paid from $190 to $250 per day (based on the number of years of service) for each full day of actual service.

-The number of appeals filed each year determines the meeting schedule.
-Service on the Appraisal Review Board does not constitute a full-time job.
-Review board service is generally a full-time commitment during the summer months and requires members to be available for service all day, every weekday (Monday-Friday 8 a.m.-6 p.m.) from April through July.
+ARB service is a full-time commitment during the summer months and requires members to be available for service all day, every weekday (Monday-Friday 8 a.m.-6 p.m.) from April through July.

 The most important qualification for any ARB member is an attitude of fairness and willingness to devote sufficient time to the responsibilities.
 Texas law also contains specific provisions on eligibility.

 Candidates for the ARB must be current residents of the Williamson Central Appraisal District and must have resided in the district for at least two years.
 Persons who fall into any of the following categories are ineligible: